 Clean the Area

-Once you’ve determined the patching to use for your pool liner, you’ll need to prep the area so that the patch will stick to the liner.
+Once you’ve determined the patching to use for your pool liner, you’ll need to prep the area so the patch will stick to the liner.
 You can use a rag, a pool brush, or a gentle scrubber pad to remove any dirt and debris from the area.

 Get Your Patch Ready

 Whichever type of patching you choose to use, be sure to get it ready.
-That means cutting it down to the right size or overlapping your waterproof tape to create a patch that will efficiently cover the area.
+That means cutting it down to the correct size or overlapping your waterproof tape to create a patch that will efficiently cover the area.

 Apply the Adhesive

-Whether it’s included in your patch kit or you wanted to take the extra step to purchase some vinyl adhesive, it’s time to apply it.
+Whether it’s included in your patch kit or you want to take the extra step to purchase some vinyl adhesive, it’s time to apply it.
 Be sure to apply the adhesive to the back of your patch—not the liner.